 Of course, one could argue that this quaint conception of the value investor is mostly just a mirage.
 In reality, many value investors are embedded within the mainstream financial community.
 Nonetheless, the image of Warren Buffett running Berkshire Hathaway from the relative isolation of Omaha, Nebraska has had an enduring charm and influence over how many value investors like to think of themselves—myself included!

 Ibid., 517.

 There are of course exceptions to this rule.
 Some companies are priced so cheap as to make them “more valuable dead than alive”.
-For example, consider the case of a company whose market value is less than the cash in its bank accounts.
+For example, consider the case of a company whose market value is less than the cash in its bank accounts after deducting all its liabilities.
 Theoretically, investors in such a company could realize a profit even if the company enters bankruptcy!
 In scenarios such as this, it is very likely that the company in question is experiencing severe stresses on its business (otherwise, why would its price be so low?)
 Yet there is a point beyond which even inferior companies start to look underpriced.
 Some investors, including Graham, have had great success by investing in these kinds of bargain-basement companies.
 Still, though, these scenarios are the exception and not the rule.
 For the most part, it is prudent to steer clear of low-quality businesses.

 Ibid., 516.

 I personally consider the last 10 years of earnings, although admittedly Graham would probably view this as too short a memory span.
 Most investors these days would focus on the next quarter’s estimated earnings when considering the value of a business today!
 The gap in historical perspective between Graham’s style and the prevailing norms of today could hardly be wider.